 - This network is currently broadcasted in all buildings on main campus (except in the Cox School) and at SMU in Plano.
 It is not available at this time on east campus.

 - Devices can connect automatically to the SMU_Guest network.
 They will be redirected to a portal page where they can either login with the appropriate credentials or create an account using their email address.
 The password is then sent by the system to the email address.
 The customer can then authenticate to the wireless network using that information.
 A self provisioned account is valid for 24 hours.

 - Individuals with an SMU ID and password can not authenticate to this network using those credentials.
 We strongly encourage anyone with SMU Credentials to connect to PerunaNet.

 - For individuals needing to connect for longer than 24 hours, a sponsored wireless account can be created by the Help Desk.
 Once authenticated, the device should remain authorized on the network until the account expiration date is reached.

 - This network is also being used for devices that can not support the PerunaNet security configuration.
 These devices include Smart TVs, kindles and more.

 Dedmanlaw is the wireless network available only in the SMU Law School.
 The configuration of this network is the same as PerunaNet with the exception of the SSID.

 AdobeNet is the wireless network available only on the SMU in Taos campus.

 MobiSMU2 is closed wireless network for dedicated devices.
-Not for general use by the SMU Community or the public.
+MobiSMU2 is not for general use by the SMU Community or the public.